Discover an array of fantastic shops in Stow-on-the-Wold. From quirky gift shops and antique stores to tasty food shops,...

 You can make the most of your experience by bringing a picnic and sitting amongst the lavender and wildflowers.

 Situated on the edge of the lavender fields is a kiosk selling drinks and snacks.
-There is the chance to buy Cotswold Lavender too.
+There is the chance to buy lavender too.

 You can also purchase lavender oils, creams, skincare, teas, sugar and chocolate!